Jon-MarkHampson/Movie-Project-2/README.md

 - `List Movies` – Displays all stored movies.
 - `Add Movie` – Fetches details from OMDb and stores them.
 - `Delete Movie` – Removes a movie by title.
+- `Update Movie` - Add a note to a specified movie.
 - `Movie Stats` - Displays average movies rating and best / worst movies.
 - `Random Movie` - Randomly selects a movie from the stored movies.
 - `Search Movie` – Finds movies based on user input.